Morrisons began life as a Bradford market stall in 1899, and opened its first shop in 1958.

 In the annual Which? supermarkets survey, more than 3,700 Morrisons customers rated the retailer on everything from queuing time to the quality of its food and value for money.
 This enabled us to work out star ratings for different factors as well as an overall customer score.

-As well as accessing the supermarket scores, logging in or joining Which? will enable you to see how Morrisons fared when we reviewed items including champagne, cheese, and cleaning products, such as washing-up liquid and dishwasher tablets.
+As well as accessing the supermarket scores, or will enable you to see how Morrisons fared when we reviewed items including champagne, cheese, and cleaning products, such as washing-up liquid and dishwasher tablets.

 In February 2020, Morrisons stopped selling eggs from caged chickens, now only selling free-range eggs.
 Waitrose and M&S had already switched to free-range-only, while Aldi, Lidl, Sainsbury's and Tesco have committed to doing so by 2025.